itsxwang/software-development/Frontend/React/suspenseComponent.md

 ### 🔷 1.
 "React does not preserve any state for renders that got suspended before they were able to mount for the first time."

 👉 **What it means:**:
 If a component is still loading (e.g., waiting for lazy loading or data) and it has not rendered for the first time, React won’t remember any state or effects from it.
-If it suspends, React will retry from scratch.
+If it suspends, React will retry from scratch once it’s ready.

 ```jsx
 const LazyComponent = React.lazy(() => import('./HeavyComponent'));